IzumiSy/markstage/README.md

 A component previewer and documentation generator for React / TypeScript projects.

 Drop `*.preview.mdx` files next to your components and Markstage gives you a dev server with live previews, syntax-highlighted code blocks, and an LLM-friendly `llms.txt` endpoint — all powered by Vite.

 ## Features

+### 🔴 Live Component Preview

-- **Live component preview** — write `tsx preview` fenced blocks in MDX and see rendered output alongside collapsible source code.
+Write `` ```tsx preview `` fenced blocks in MDX and see rendered output alongside collapsible, syntax-highlighted source code.
+Components are resolved directly from your project — no separate sandbox or iframe needed.

+### 🤖 LLMs.txt Generation

-- **LLMs.txt generation** — serve a machine-readable summary of every documented component at `/llms.txt`.
+Automatically serve a machine-readable summary of every documented component at `/llms.txt`.
+AI coding assistants can consume this endpoint to understand your component library without parsing HTML.

-- **GitHub source links** — link each preview page back to its source file on GitHub.
-- **Dark / light theme** — built-in toggle with system-preference detection.
-- **Zero config to start** — sensible defaults; customise with a `previewer.config.ts` when needed.
+### ⚡ Zero Config

+Sensible defaults out of the box.
+Just place a `*.preview.mdx` file and run `npx markstage dev`.
+Customise later with a `previewer.config.ts` when needed.

+## Motivation

+Full-featured tools like [Storybook](https://storybook.js.org/) and [Astro Starlight](https://starlight.astro.build/) are excellent — they cover a wide range of use cases from interactive component workshops to rich documentation sites.
+When your project reaches a scale that demands those capabilities, they are the right choice.

+But in many cases, especially in the early stages of a project, what you really need is much simpler: **drop an MDX file next to your component and instantly get a live preview with an AI-readable catalogue.**

+That is what Markstage does.
+With zero configuration, a single `*.preview.mdx` file gives you:

+- A live component preview with syntax-highlighted source code
+- A built-in `/llms.txt` endpoint so AI tools can understand your components
+- A fast Vite-powered dev server that starts in seconds

+Markstage intentionally keeps its API surface small.
+There is no story format to learn, no plugin ecosystem to navigate, and no separate build pipeline to maintain.
+This means that when your documentation needs outgrow Markstage, migrating to Storybook or Starlight is straightforward — your MDX content and component code stay the same, and there is no proprietary abstraction to unwind.

 ## Quick Start